tkerr/deep-cnn-embedded/README.md

 | AFIB | Atrial Fibrillation | 11,064 |
 | AFL | Atrial Flutter | 190 |

-As a result, only N and AFIB examples were used for transfer learning.
+Due to the lack of Q and AFL examples, only N and AFIB examples were used for transfer learning.
 A dataset was constructed using the following distribution:
 - N = 5,532 examples from 21 patients
 - AFIB = 5,532 examples from 23 patients